Discover how this enigmatic material is shining a light on ecosystems millions of years old.

-Amber also has the unique capacity to preserve fragile life, opening a special window into the past.
+Amber has the unique capacity to preserve fragile life, opening a special window into the past.
 Delicate insects and other inclusions have been kept safe in amber for millions of years.

 Until relatively recently, Burmese amber was regarded as one of the rarer and lesser-known ambers.
 However, a resurgence in the study of this enigmatic amber over the past two decades means that it has become the most important amber from the Cretaceous Period (66-145 million years ago).